vincentbarr/vincentbarr.github.com/about.md

 You can reach me at vincentvbarr at gmail dot com.

+I built this site on Jekyll.
+Expect regular content, improved usability and IA beginning in March 2014.

 ##n.
 a) Tinkerer, autodidact, reverse engineer-er-er with an appetite for interdisciplinarity (and pistachios, red ones).